softcon17/getting-started/README.md

 # getting-started

-In preparation for the bootbacmp session, here is our recommended list of software you should have installed or available to you, to get you on your way
+In preparation for the bootcamp session, here is our recommended list of software you should have installed or available to you, to get you on your way

 ## Sofware it will be handy to have